adarshkumarsingh83/jmri-cmri/APPLICATIONS/cmri-smini-node/README.md

 cmri.get_bit(0);
 param is light address
 but while configuring the light will start the address by 1001 in which 1000 is arduino address and 1 is the sensor address

+1001 to 1048 light address configuration in jmri
 ```

 ### SENSOR CONFIGURATION IN JMRI